fluent-plugins-nursery/fluent-plugin-systemd/README.md

 passing all logs.

-See [matching details](docs/Matching-Details.md) for a more exhaustive description of this property and how to use it.
+See [matching details](docs/Matching-Details.md) for a more exhaustive description of this property and how to use it (replacing references to matches/matching with filters/filtering).

 **`matches`**